anton-bushuiev/PPIRef/README.md

 ## Analysing PPIs

-After the extraction, one can visualize the PPIs via a PyMOL wrapper and get their statistics.
+After the extraction, one can visualize the PPIs via the PyMOL wrapper and get their statistics.

 ```python
 from ppiref.visualization import PyMOL